Configuration Reference

 |---|---|---|---|

-K3S_NODE_TOKENis automatically written to.envaftermake k3s-mastercompletes.
-You do not need to generate it manually.
+K3S_NODE_TOKENis automatically read from the server by the Ansiblesite.ymlplaybook and passed to agents.
+You do not need to set it manually.

 Helm chart versions

-Helm chart versions are pinned and managed by Renovate via the shared preset in renovate.json.
+Earlier revisions of this page claimed these versions were "managed by Renovate via the shared preset in

 Application